Places in California You’ve Got To Visit At Least Once

 Commonly referred to as the Galapagos of North America, the Channel Islands is a dream come true if great nature, wildlife, and absolute solitude sound like the ideal vacation.

-Thanks to its remote location, the Channel Islands still remains a bit of a secret in the national park system, which makes it the ideal location if you’re the type of traveler who prefers staying away from the crowds.
+Thanks to its remote location, the Channel Islands remains a bit of a secret in the national park system, making it the ideal location if you’re the type of traveler who prefers staying away from the crowds.

 Think vast ocean views, dramatic rock cliffs, and wildlife encounters you won’t find anywhere else on the planet to get a pretty good picture of what a visit to this hidden gem is all about!